-Dithering is a process that helps keep digital audio sounding great, even when some data gets taken away.
+Dithering helps keep digital audio sounding great, even when some data gets taken away.

-This is where dithering works its magic – by adding a bunch of random variations throughout the entire piece of audio in the form of noise, we can effectively reduce the negative effects of quantization error by making it harder for our ears to detect them.
-You can think about it visually too; a thin pattern of noise across an entire image is okay, because it’s smoothing out the harsher boundaries between lighter and darker values.
+This is where dithering works its magic.
+By adding a bunch of random variations throughout the entire piece of audio in the form of noise, we can effectively reduce the negative effects of quantization error by making it harder for our ears to detect them.

 How dithering reduces the perceived effects of quantization error

-- Don’t apply dithering if you’re converting to .mp3, AAC, or other formats that compress the audio, since this introduces its own artifacts that dither won’t fix.
+Last but not least, don’t apply dithering if you’re converting to .mp3, AAC, or other formats that compress the audio.
+These conversions introduce their own artifacts that dither unfortunately won’t fix.

-- You might have the option to select a dithering shape or type.
-They’re all going to be effective, but feel free to explore each one to see what might work best for your track.
+One final note is that sometimes, you might have the option to select a dithering shape or type.
+These are all generally going to be effective, but each option applies noise slightly differently.
+While their perceptual impact might be quite subtle if you’re not experienced with listening for them, always feel free to explore the different shapes and types you have at your disposal to see what might work best for your track.